yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] There is bug where transforms seems to be updating the input [ ] Show performance numbers somewhere
 [ ] support for @last?
+[ ] Copy with offset N times.
+Export attribute
+[ ] Merge accept N inputs in the same In
 [ ] Support for multiple streams?
 	[ ] Debug
 	[ ] Generic Loop